bnb-chain/BEPs/BEP84.md

 | ExpiredTime       | uint64   | The package expired time, counted by second |

 4. Call CrossChain contract to send a cross chain package.
-5. If a BEP20 token is in mirror pending status, reject approveBind on it
+5. If a BEP20 token is in mirror pending status or already mirrored, reject approveBind on it.

 ##### 5.1.1.4 Handle ack packages